deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_1/result_protoemds_final_stack.md

 #### Tested quality metric and method

-This result reuses the existing stack-agnostic test definition in `test.md` and adds an EMDS Final Stack integration-assessment perspective.
+This result reuses the existing stack-agnostic test definition in `test.md` and adds an protoEMDS Final Stack integration-assessment perspective.

 It does not replace the historical stack-specific result files, such as `result_edc_vc.md` or `result_fiware.md`.

 The quality metric, expected output and comparative criteria remain those defined by the original test.
-This result file should only capture the evidence and assessment outcome for the selected EMDS Final Stack deployment.
+This result file should only capture the evidence and assessment outcome for the selected protoEMDS Final Stack deployment.

 #### Test-specific assessment scope

-Assess how Usage Control Policies are deployed.
-Rank the result by API coverage and ease of use (i.e. avoiding multiple calls with parameter passing) by scoring the following actions

-1. Create a new policy
-2. Assign a usage policy to a sharing agreement
-3. Delete a sharing agreement
-4. Delete a usage policy
-5. Update existing sharing agreement
-6. Update existing usage policy
-7. Extend the usage policy language
-7. Create new policy enforcement functions
+Assess the completeness of the administrative interface (either API or GUI) so that it covers the most needed use cases for the deployment of usage policies: upload a new policy, (optional) bind a policy with a custom enforcement function, assign a policy to a sharing agreement, delete a policy, re-use an uploaded policy, persist uploaded policies.

 #### Expected Output